doron-cohen/argus/docs/designs/005-ui-lit-migration.md

 This guide outlines how to gradually evolve your current setup into a maintainable, testable, and scalable SPA architecture using:

 - ✅ Lit for Web Components
-- ✅ Tailwind CSS for styling
+- ✅ CSS Custom Properties + Token-based Utility Classes (replaced Tailwind)
 - ✅ Nanostores for state
 - ✅ Navigo for routing
 - ✅ Orval for OpenAPI-based API clients
 - ✅ Bun as runtime, bundler, and test runner

 ---